Goldman Sachs Maintains Quanterix (QTRX) Buy Recommendation

 What is the Fund Sentiment?

-There are 330 funds or institutions reporting positions in Quanterix.
-This is an increase of 18 owner(s) or 5.77% in the last quarter.
-Average portfolio weight of all funds dedicated to QTRX is 0.15%, an increase of 51.73%.
-Total shares owned by institutions increased in the last three months by 0.02% to 34,609K shares.
-The put/call ratio of QTRX is 0.73, indicating a bullish outlook.
+There are 331 funds or institutions reporting positions in Quanterix.
+This is an increase of 19 owner(s) or 6.09% in the last quarter.
+Average portfolio weight of all funds dedicated to QTRX is 0.15%, an increase of 54.82%.
+Total shares owned by institutions decreased in the last three months by 0.03% to 34,617K shares.
+The put/call ratio of QTRX is 0.67, indicating a bullish outlook.

 What are Other Shareholders Doing?